Documentation Index

 IP Whitelist

-Supports IP whitelist configuration in the following formats (set in the merchant management backend):- Single IP:
+Supports IP whitelist configuration in the following formats (set in the merchant management backend):

 192.168.1.100,192.168.1.110,192.168.1.120